nmshd/documentation/_docs_integrate/00-basics.md

 You want to seamlessly use Enmeshed with your processes, solutions and software components?
 No worries, you are good to go!

-We've built the Enmeshed Connector exactly for this scenario: to integrate existing systems with the Enmeshed approach with as less effort as possible.
+We've built the Enmeshed Connector exactly for this scenario: to integrate existing systems with the Enmeshed approach with as little effort as possible.

 ## What is the Connector?